 Natural Topical Anti-Itch Creams

-We have a couple natural anti-itch cream options that we love for poison ivy rash.
-The first one is a blend of traditional options with some natural ingredients.
-Our “First Aid Cream” by Healing Tree contains a great dose of hydrocortisone along with aloe and tea tree oil.
+We have a few natural anti-itch cream options that we love for poison ivy rash.
+Look for one that contains a good dose of hydrocortisone along with natural ingredients like aloe and tea tree oil.
 These secondary ingredients are very soothing and cooling to the skin, while the hydrocortisone packs a punch.
-No need for multiple creams or combinations, this is an all in one product that gets the job done.

 Also, the old-school menthol and camphor combination has been used for ages for relieving itch.
 The Anti-Itch Cream from Earth’s Care helps with mild itching with a cooling effect.